elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-disadvantages-of-a-graphical-user-interface.md

 url: /learn/computer-science/questions/what-are-the-disadvantages-of-a-graphical-user-interface
 score: -1.0
 related_article1:
-    id: 161540
+    id: 161552
-    title: Explain the significance of MIPS as a performance metric for mainframe computers.
+    title: >-
+        What are the advantages of using a command line interface over a graphical user interface?
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-significance-of-mips-as-a-performance-metric-for-mainframe-computers
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-a-command-line-interface-over-a-graphical-user-interface
 related_article2:
-    id: 161548
+    id: 161296
-    title: What are the advantages of using real-time protection in anti-virus software?
+    title: >-
+        How is FLOPS used to evaluate supercomputer performance?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-advantages-of-using-realtime-protection-in-antivirus-software
+    url: /learn/computer-science/questions/how-is-flops-used-to-evaluate-supercomputer-performance
 related_article3:
     id: 161563
+    title: >-
-    title: How do compilers differ from interpreters in the context of translators?
+        How do compilers differ from interpreters in the context of translators?
     subject: Computer Science
     url: /learn/computer-science/questions/how-do-compilers-differ-from-interpreters-in-the-context-of-translators
 related_article4:
-    id: 161538
+    id: 161293
+    title: >-
-    title: What is the purpose of encryption in access control within computing security?
+        What is the purpose of encryption in access control?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-encryption-in-access-control-within-computing-security
+    url: /learn/computer-science/questions/what-is-the-purpose-of-encryption-in-access-control
 related_article5:
-    id: 161569
+    id: 161302
-    title: What are the disadvantages of a gesture-based interface compared to other user interfaces?
+    title: >-
+        How do compilers differ from interpreters in the context of translators?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-disadvantages-of-a-gesturebased-interface-compared-to-other-user-interfaces
+    url: /learn/computer-science/questions/how-do-compilers-differ-from-interpreters-in-the-context-of-translators
 ---

 &nbsp;